SteveBate/MiniBus/README.md

 ```

 ## Supported Platforms
-MiniBus targets .NET 4.0 and with regard to MSMQ, Windows 7, 8, Server 2008 and above
+MiniBusCore targets .NET Standard and with regard to MSMQ, Windows 7, 8, Server 2008 and above.

 ## License
 [MIT License](http://opensource.org/licenses/MIT)

 ## Questions?
-Feel free to submit an issue on the repository, or find me at [@Steve_Bate](http://twitter.com/Steve_Bate)
+Feel free to submit an issue on the repository.